udap-tools/udap-dotnet/README.md

 # Components (Nuget packages)

 See the following Udap.Metadata.Server and Udap.Server sections.
-The Udap.Metadata.Server is for the resource server such a FHIR Server.
+The Udap.Metadata.Server is for the resource server such a FHIR® Server.
 Udap.Server.Server is for the Identity Server.

 ## Udap.Metadata.Server

-Add this package to your FHIR server or any web api server to.
+Add this package to your FHIR® server or any web api server to.

 ```csharp
 dotnet new sln -o WebApiProject1